 THE PENTHOUSE, a showcase 5-acre Mountaintop Sanctuary will delight the Collector!
 Purchase this Home or design your Dream Home on 3 additional Parcels.
 This Clean Contem...

 All information should be verified by the recipient and none is guaranteed as accurate by ARMLS.
 Copyright 2021 Arizona Regional Multiple Listing Service, Inc. All rights reserved.

 You want to live in the valley and you prefer the climate to the north.
 Where do you go?
 The answer is Cave Creek.
 Cave Creek is in the northernmost part of the Northeast Valley.
-Metro Phoenix and Scottsdale are to the south of this fascinating town.
-Cave Creek is protected by the mighty Black Mountain on the southeast with conservation lands, parks and preserves in the other directs All of these outdoor areas provide residents and visitors with town breathtaking views.
+Metro Phoenix and Scottsdale area to the south of this fascinating town.
+Cave Creek is protected by the mighty Black Mountain on the southeast with conservation lands, parks, and preserves in the other direct All of these outdoor areas provide residents and visitors with town breathtaking views.

 Just how do you get around here?
 Cave Creek Road is through the town of Cave Creek.
 The road begins in Phoenix and travels along the desert valley floor approximately 15 miles north up into Cave Creek.

 The climate is typical southwestern.
 Mild winter and a long, torrid summer are the norms.
 Spring and autumn make for mild transitions into the other seasons.
 The summer days are bright and clear and filled with sun.
 There is a monsoon season that is truly extraordinary- but it is relatively brief.

 This area was most likely first inhabited, as were many places, by aboriginal settlers some thousands of years ago.
 These faceless wanderers probably came and went- as so many were compelled to do when faced with the prospect of settlement in an untamed and inhospitable environment.